alihassan568/discord-bot-multipurpose-personal/QUICKSTART.md

 **Bot doesn't respond to commands**
 - Check bot permissions in Discord server
 - Ensure bot has "Use Slash Commands" permission
-- Check console for error messages
+- Check console for error message

 ### Getting Help